krishnanlab/txt2onto2.0/README.md

 If you use this work, please cite:

 ### Funding
-This work was primarily supported by US National Institutes of Health (NIH) grants R35 GM128765 to AK and in part by MSU start-up funds to AK and MSU Rasmussen Doctoral Recruitment Award and Engineering Distinguished Fellowship to NTH.
+This work was primarily supported by the National Science Foundation grant 2328140 to Arjun Krishnan.

 ### Acknowledgements
 The authors would like to thank Keenan Manpearl for valuable suggestions on the repo documents and testing the code.
 We also thank all members of the [Krishnan Lab](https://www.thekrishnanlab.org/) for valuable discussions and feedback on the project.